Alfred Duncan features as Fiorentina share spoils with Brescia | Goal.com

 Alfred Duncan played for 67 minutes with Fiorentina picking up a point after a 1-1 draw against Brescia at the Artemio Franchi on Monday night.

-The Ghana international – who is a loan signing from Sassuolo prior to the game made it clear that it was fundamental for the men in purple to get three points on their turf, particularly as they were on a three-match unbeaten run before the Serie A was suspended in March because of the coronavirus pandemic.
+The Ghana international – who is a loan signing from Sassuolo - made it clear prior to the game that it was fundamental for the men in purple to get three points on their turf, particularly as they were on a three-match unbeaten run before Serie A was suspended in March because of the coronavirus pandemic.

-Giuseppe Iachini’s men responded back 12 minutes later with German Pezzella's equaliser via an Erick Pulgar assist.
+Giuseppe Iachini’s men responded 12 minutes later with German Pezzella's equaliser via an Erick Pulgar assist.

-Caceres got sent off in the 70th minute for a second bookable after tripping Ernesto Torregrossa outside the penalty box which resulted in a free-kick.
+Caceres was sent off in the 70th minute for a second bookable after tripping Ernesto Torregrossa outside the penalty box which resulted in a free-kick.

-Fiorentina boss Iachini was infuriated by the decision to send Caceres off and got a red card himself which made him watch the rest of the game from the stands.
+Fiorentina boss Iachini was infuriated by the decision to send Caceres off and got a red card himself which made him watch the rest of the game from the stands as well.

 SUBSTITUTION | 🔄— ACF Fiorentina English 🧢 (@ACFFiorentinaEN) June 22, 2020